-No matter if you just found your 10th or 100th customer, your competition is focused on stealing them, regardless of whether you’re concerned with retaining them or not.
+No matter how many customers you have, your competition is focused on stealing them whether you are trying to retain them or not.

 On its face, customer loyalty is a simple idea: treat customers well and they’ll reward you with repeat business.
 But customers are not going to be loyal to you if you’re not loyal to them first.

 To fulfill your side of the deal, your company needs to be proactive and reach out to meet customers in new areas, on new platforms, with new content.

 If you won’t, others will.
 Business owners should expect that their current customers are being aggressively targeted by competitors at every turn.